y2cl/FileRenameAndNumber/README.md

 * If you encounter any errors, check the console output for error messages
 * Make sure you have the necessary permissions to rename files in the selected folder

+## Updates

+Here is a list of all updates since the last README was created:

+* Added error handling for each button event handler to catch any exceptions that might occur when the buttons are clicked
+* Updated the log file creation to include the date of creation and only one log file per day
+* Added a "Help" button that opens a help file with instructions on how to use the script
+* Updated the GUI to make it more readable and user-friendly
+* Added an option to undo changes
+* Updated the versioning to reflect the latest changes

+## Versioning

+This script is currently at version 1.5.
+Here is a breakdown of the versioning:

+* Version 1.0: Initial release
+* Version 1.1: Added error handling for file renaming
+* Version 1.2: Added option to rename more files or close the program after renaming
+* Version 1.3: Added log file creation with date of creation
+* Version 1.4: Added "Help" button and updated GUI
+* Version 1.5: Added option to undo changes and updated log file creation to include only one log file per day

 ## Contributing

 Pull requests are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.